 1. Cafe Japan

 Unlike everywhere else on this map, Atari-Ya is a fish and seafood supplier for high-end Japanese restaurants.
 Nobu, Zuma, the Araki, included.
-It also runs three sushi restaurant outlets in Ealing Common, Golders Green, and Swiss Cottage.
+It also runs three sushi restaurant outlets in North Acton, Golders Green, and Swiss Cottage.
 Each of these outlets serves no-frill sushi at a decent price.
 (Locations listed here.)

 Also Featured in: